AarZoooo/Notes/DBMS.md

 ### Types of Keys

+- Candidate Key
 - Primary Key
-- Candidate Key
+- Foreign Key
 - Super Key
 - Alternate Key
-- Foreign Key
-- Partial Key
 - Composite Key
+- Unique Key

 ---

+### Candidate Key

+The candidate key of any table is a set of minimal attributes and can uniquely identify any row in the relation.
+There can be single or more candidate keys for a single relation.

+**Example**

+Consider the above relation of `Employee`.
+We saw that the primary key is the `Emp_ID`, which is unique and non-repetitive for every employee.
+The other two attributes, `Passport_Number` and `License_Number`, are also non-repetitive.
+So, they both can serve as candidate keys.

 ### Primary Key